Costco vs Walmart: Which Actually Saves You More Money?

 Meat and Dairy: Lower Per-Unit Pricing at Costco

-- Some everyday items were cheaper at Walmart depending on package size
+- while some smaller-pack everyday items were cheaper at Walmart.

 Household Essentials: Costco Wins on Bulk Savings

-A Food & Wine analysis found many products were over 25% cheaper at Costco (per unit) compared to competitors, including Walmart.
+A Food & Wine analysis found many products were more than 25% cheaper per unit at Costco compared to competitors, including Walmart.

-Because of bulk sizing, the price per ounce or unit is significantly lower.
+Because of larger packaging, the cost per ounce or unit is often significantly lower.

 Fresh Produce: Walmart Is Often Cheaper

-Walmart remains highly competitive in fresh produce pricing due to its massive distribution network.
+Walmart remains highly competitive in fresh produce pricing because of its massive grocery distribution network.

-Because it competes directly with local grocery stores, Walmart maintains very low prices on produce and staples.
+Because Walmart competes directly with local grocery stores, it often maintains lower prices on:

 Membership Costs Matter